SimranaSinha/Structured-Data-Analytics/Assignment 1/README.md

 3. Create sparklines for each of the categories as seen in class.

-Submit the following:
-1. Detailed screenshots showing the results of all the Tasks and questions

-2. The Excel files with the answers

 - Part III: Gen AI Prompt Engineering
 1. Use the StateSales sheet in the “more charts.xlsx file to create the pareto chart we did in class.
 Ask the bot to explain the 80/20 rule in the resulting chart.